 When the heart weeps for what it has lost, the spirit laughs for what it has found. — West Africa

-Over the years I have written extensively about grief: cross-cultural grieving traditions, the lack of such rituals in American life, the consequences of our inability to grieve and the absolute necessity of restoring a relationship with, as Francis Weller says, an apprenticeship with grief.
+Over the years I have written extensively about grief: cross-cultural grieving traditions, the lack of such rituals in American life, the consequences of our inability to grieve and the absolute necessity of restoring an apprenticeship with sorrow.
 I have addressed this critical subject in previous blogs here, here and here.

-For six years I’ve been leading grief rituals at men’s conferences, and for eighteen years my wife Maya and I have been leading similar events at the beginning of November, in what we call our annual Day of the Dead Ritual.
-So we were bewildered when a good friend challenged us: had we been engaging in “cultural appropriation” in referencing the Mexican holiday but not celebrating it precisely the way Mexicans do, and of course, by not being Mexican ourselves?
+For many years I led grief rituals at men’s conferences, and for twenty years my wife Maya and I led similar events at the beginning of November, in what we call our annual Day of the Dead Ritual.
+So, we were bewildered when a good friend challenged us: had we been engaging in “cultural appropriation” in referencing the Mexican holiday but not celebrating it in precisely the way Mexicans do, and of course, by not being Mexican ourselves?

 Fair enough.
-It’s an important question, and in the interest of getting as clear as possible about what we do and why, I discovered that there is a vast debate on this topic.
+It’s an important question, and in the interest of getting as clear as possible about what we do and why (indeed, I define “radical ritual” as, in part, the clarification of intention), I discovered that there is a vast debate on this topic.

 Susan Scafidi, author of Who Owns Culture?
 Appropriation and Authenticity in American Law, defines cultural appropriation as

 Taking intellectual property, traditional knowledge, cultural expressions, or artifacts from someone else’s culture without permission…(including the)…unauthorised use of another culture’s dance, dress, music, language, folklore, cuisine, traditional medicine, religious symbols, etc.

 Cultural Appropriation occurs when members of a dominant culture use aesthetic forms or artifacts from other cultures – or worse, profit from them – but don’t show any respect for their deeper meaning.
 In its extreme, it is a form of racism that perpetuates the old message that Third-World cultures are free for the taking.